Ikaris: Early centuries

-Modern Era
+Modern age

 When the Celestials arrive on Earth around a century and a half later, Ikaris succeeds in this mission with the aid of human archaeologist Dr. Daniel Damian and his daughter, Margo.
 Ikaris witnesses the arrival of the Fourth Celestial Host on Earth.
 He then publicly reveals himself as all Eternals do.
 He later battles a "cosmic Hulk" robot, and fights Dromedan.
 During the Fourth Host, Valkin's son Druig captures and tortures Ikaris to force him to reveal the location of the Pyramid of the Winds.
 Ikaris catches up with Druig and kills him, but not before Druig is able to fire a weapon at a Celestial; the Celestial, however, is unharmed.

 Later, he encountered Thor for the first time.
 He next participated in a battle between the Eternals and the Olympian gods defeating Ares.
 Not long after that, he learned of the demise of Zuras, the Prime Eternal (leader of Earth's Eternals).

 Later, it was revealed how Ikaris first encountered the Inhumans.
 Ikaris was later captured with the other Eternals by a Deviant army.
 He joined with the other Eternals and Iron Man (Jim Rhodes) in defeating the Deviants.
 After that, Ikaris battled Maelstrom alongside the other Eternals and the Avengers.
 After the battle, he was selected by the Uni-Mind to remain on Earth.

 During his long lifetime, Ikaris also attempts to be a fair and just leader of the Eternals, but has abandoned Eternal traditions to take an active and public role in protecting the human race.
 He has even adopted a unique human identity by becoming a professional wrestler with the Unlimited Class Wrestling Federation as "Iceberg" Ike Harris.
 Ikaris and fellow Eternal Thena have had a strong dislike for each other for a long time, and find themselves coming to conflict when she is appointed as Prime Eternal.
 Questioning her worth as Prime Eternal, Ikaris faces her in the Hall of Eternal Judgment and defeats her, becoming the new Prime Eternal.
 Ikaris then battled Ghaur alongside the Eternals, Thor, and the West Coast Avengers.
 He also buried Margo Damian when she was killed by a Deviant experiment.

 Later, with the other Eternals, Ikaris captured the Silver Surfer on behalf of the High Evolutionary.
 Some time after that, he was captured by the Deviant leader Brother Visara, and then freed by Kro.
 Ikaris exposed Dr. Damian as the Eternals' enemy, and battled a transformed Ajak as a result.